 Accompaniment: The people cheer God, the people praise God; all mouths name the one true God.
 The kingdom descends on the world.

-I. The people cheer God, the people praise God; all mouths name the one true God, all people raise their eyes to watch God’s deeds.
-The kingdom descends on the world, God’s person is rich and bountiful, rich and bountiful.
+1. The people cheer God, the people praise God; all mouths name the one true God, all people raise their eyes to watch God’s deeds.
+The kingdom descends on the world, God’s person is rich and bountiful.
 Who would not celebrate for this?
-(Who would not celebrate for this?)
 Who would not dance with joy for this?
-(Who would not dance with joy for this?)
 Oh, Zion!
-(Oh, Zion!)
-Oh, Zion!
-(Oh, Zion!)
 Raise your triumphant banner to celebrate God!
 Sing your triumphant song of victory and spread God’s holy name!

-II.
-All things on earth!
-Now purify yourselves in sacrifice for God, in sacrifice for God!
+2. All things on earth!
+Now purify yourselves in sacrifice for God!
 Stars in the sky!
 Now return to your places and show God’s greatness in the firmament!
-God attends to the voices of the people on earth, pouring out infinite love and reverence for God in song!
-On this day, as all things rejuvenate, God comes to walk the earth, comes to walk the earth.
+God attends to the voices of the people on earth, pouring out infinite love and reverence for Him in song!
+On this day, as all things rejuvenate, God comes to walk the earth.
 At this moment, the flowers bloom, the birds sing, all things are full of jubilation!
-The birds sing, all things are full of jubilation!
 In the sound of the kingdom’s salute, Satan’s kingdom collapses, destroyed in the reverberating chorus of the kingdom anthem.
 And it will never rise again!

-III.
-Who on the earth dares to rise and resist?
-As God descends to earth God brings burning, brings wrath, brings all disasters, all disasters.
-The earthly kingdoms now are, now are God’s kingdom!
-Up in the sky, the clouds tumble and billow; under the sky (under the sky), under the sky (under the sky), lakes and rivers surge and churn out a moving melody.
+3. Who on the earth dares to rise and resist?
+As God descends to earth He brings burning, brings wrath, brings all disasters.
+The earthly kingdoms now are God’s kingdom!
+Up in the sky, the clouds tumble and billow; under the sky, lakes and rivers surge and churn out a moving melody.
 Resting animals emerge from their dens, and all peoples who slumber are awakened by God.
-The day all peoples have awaited finally has come, finally has come!
-They offer up the most beautiful songs, the most beautiful songs to God!
-To God!
-To God!
+The day all peoples have awaited finally has come!
+They offer up the most beautiful songs to God!

 What do you think about every time you sing this song?
 (Very excited; thrilled; think about how glorious the beauty of the kingdom is, and mankind and God will be joined forever.)
 Has anyone thought about the form man must take on in order to be with God?
 In your imaginations, how must a person be in order to join with God and enjoy the glorious life that follows in the kingdom?
 (They should have a changed disposition.)
 They should have a changed disposition, but changed to what extent?
 What will they be like after it has been changed?
 (They will become holy.)
 What is the standard for holiness?
 (All their thoughts and considerations are compatible with Christ.)
 How does such a compatibility manifest?
 (They don’t resist God, don’t betray God, but offer absolute obedience to God, and fear God in their hearts.)
 Some of your answers are on the right track.
 Open your hearts, all of you, and share what your heart is telling you.
 (People who live with God in the kingdom can do their duty, faithfully do their duty, by pursuing the truth and not being restrained by any person, event, or object.
 And it becomes possible to break away from the influence of darkness, align their hearts with God, and fear God and shun evil.)
 (Our perspective of looking at things can be aligned with God, and we can break away from the influence of darkness.
 The minimum standard is to not be exploited by Satan, to cast off any corrupt disposition, to achieve obedience to God.
 We believe that breaking away from the influence of darkness is the key point.
 If someone cannot break away from the influence of darkness, cannot break free from Satan’s bonds, then they have not attained God’s salvation.)
 (The standard for being perfected by God is man being of one heart and mind with God.
 Man doesn’t resist God anymore; he can know himself, put truth into practice, attain an understanding of God, love God, and align with God.
 That’s all one needs to do.)